 95% of the time, you want Mage'Gath's skill order to be the following:

 Most of the time you play Mage'Gath, you want to start with Doran's Ring.
 The only reason I'm putting a starting item in this section is to warn you NOT to stack them.
 Some mages can do this, Cho'Gath shouldn't.
 Why?
-It gives you health and AP, but so does Rod of Ages, and buying multiple rings will delay it.
-Also, remember that Carnivore essentially gives him a second Doran's Ring passive.
+I personally think that getting your first completed item is better.
+Also, remember that Carnivore essentially gives him more mana regen.

-Void Staff is what you need to buy once the enemy team realizes that they need some serious magic resist to ignore your damage.
-It will pierce through a good chunk of said magic resist, allowing you to stay relevant in late-game teamfights.
+Void Staff is what you need to buy once the enemy team realizes that they need some serious magic resist to ignore your team's damage, and it allows you to stay relevant in late-game teamfights.

 Sorcerer's Shoes are honestly the best boot choice.
 You want these like 95% of the time for the flat magic penetration.
-However, if you want to spice things up a bit, you can always grab Ionian Boots of Lucidity.
-With these boots, your mana regen item, and the 5% from Sorcery , you'll perfectly hit the cap of 40% CDR.
+However, if you want to spice things up a bit, you can always grab Ionian Boots of Lucidity if you want to surpass the CDR gap as fast as possible for Transcendence.
 Mercury's Treads aren't really the best buy on Mage'Gath, and only work if the enemy team is littered with AP and crowd control.

 Mage'Gath Throughout The Game